Lespremeto/leoatchina-vim/README.markdown

 ## [nerdcommenter](https://github.com/scrooloose/nerdcommenter)
-Hackable plugin, the most import key is ** `<Leader>c<Space>` **|NERDComToggleComment|**
+Hackable plugin, the most import key is ** `<Leader>c<Space>` **|NERDComToggleComment|** You can get other shortcuts via the link.

 ## Browser tools
 `C-p` to invoke one of the following plugs, major keys are `<Leader>lf`, `<Leader>lm`, please see `.vimrc` for details